And that’s an eMail!

 - Ensure the attachments are attached before hitting the send button.

 Make sure the spelling and grammar are correct.
 You can do it in many different ways.
 Make someone review it, use a spell checker or improve your language, to name a few.
 I haven’t done a spell check on this article.
 If you spot anything, ping me personally.
 Will correct it and mention your contribution.

 And that is the end of this email storytelling post.
 I hope you got some ideas from my thoughts and you will consider some of them.
 Please write your comments below or mail your comments directly to me at email@example.com

-I am a storyteller and looks forward to interacting with students on preparing for interviews, learning computer science subjects, technical sessions on Python and Git and how to be a good computer science student as well as some managerial topics like talking to people and the public speaking.
-If you want to know more connect with me through email at email@example.com or through my website https://www.anandj.xyz
+I am a storyteller and look forward to interacting with students on preparing for interviews, learning computer science subjects, technical sessions on Python and Git and how to be a good computer science student as well as some managerial topics like talking to people and public speaking.
+If you want to know more connect with me through email at firstname.lastname@example.org or through my website https://anandj.xyz

 Thank you!
 You are an awesome listener!